-Brian: I’m a dad of busy two kids, married, and my basement’s a mess.
+Brian: I’m a dad of two kids, married, and my basement’s a mess.
 How do I know when to engage with professionals like yourself?
 I mean to your point, when it becomes too much, it depends on what your threshold for pain is.
 Right?
-So, I mean is there, and I also understand your life events may play a role in this too, is there generally sort of a rule of thumb or things that you’ve seen with people whom you have worked with?
+Is there a rule of thumb or things that you’ve seen with people that you brought in already?

-Lisa: Yeah, it’s really different for everybody.
-We have a client who called us.
+Lisa: It’s really different for everybody.
+We have a client that called us.
 Her basement wasn’t even all that bad, but it was a huge contention in their marriage.

 Lisa: And she said, my husband may really leave me if I don’t get this figured out.
 And she wrote a note and said, you have really saved my marriage.
 That is so personal, and it’s so different for everybody.
 The time the phone rings for us, they’re just so overwhelmed, and they don’t know where to start.
 But that level of pain is different.
 We had a client whose mom passed away seven years ago, and she’s had a couple of boxes in her master closet of stuff that came from her mom and not necessarily good feeling stuff.
 It was almost bad mojo, and she walked past it every single day in her master closet, and she finally just had it.

-Brian: It’s funny sitting back and listening to this, I can’t help but think about the way people are sort of embarrassed about maybe their health and what that looks like.
-And so, some of what you’re saying, I was embarrassed to answer the door, because I didn’t want someone to see my basement.
+Brian: Sitting back and listening to this, I can’t help but think about the way people are sort of embarrassed about maybe their health and what that looks like.
+And so, some of what you’re saying, I was embarrassed to answer the door because I don’t want someone to see my basement.
 I’d rather them see me naked.
-So, some nutritionist might come to the house and say, “Show me your pantry.
+So, a nutritionist might come to the house and say, “Show me your pantry.
 What’s in your closet?
 What are you eating?”
 And that’s embarrassment, and it’s all about getting over this hump.
 There are a lot of analogies to different areas of one’s life as it relates to this and being organized.
-This is a more difficult question, but if you were to come over and, let’s just say, improve the look and feel of my basement, you don’t how big that basement is.
-Just really trying to get an idea of what does an engagement look like and duration.
+This is a more difficult question, but if you were to come over, and, let’s just say, improve the look and feel of my basement, you don’t how big that basement is.
+Just really trying to get an idea of what does an engagement look like duration wise.
 Is this something that takes a few days?
 Can you talk a little bit about that?

 Brian: What about for that individual who says, “Hey, this sounds good.
 I’d like to be organized.”
 Maybe I would have a reason to not want to hire someone, can’t hire someone or so forth.
-Can you give maybe a few thoughts and actionable ideas on how they can get organized on their own?
+Can you guys give maybe a few thoughts, actionable l ideas on how they can get organized and on their own?

-Lisa: Yeah, so I think the first tip is going through the purge process.
+Lisa: I think the first tip is going through the purge process.
 You really have to look at everything and touch everything.
 It’s very difficult to organize all of the same stuff.
 You’ve got to eliminate what you’re not using.
 It’s the 80/20 rule.
-We all use 20 percent of what’s in our home.
-We wear 20 percent of what’s in our closet.
-So just taking the time, setting an appointment for yourself to go through each space a little at a time, take in bite-sized pieces and don’t try and tackle, like Kristen said, the whole house or whale at a time.
-And we like to call that purge process, or the power purge.
+We all use 20% of what’s in our home.
+We wear 20% of what’s in our closet.
+So just taking the time, setting an appointment for yourself to go through each space at a time, take it in bite-sized pieces and don’t try and tackle, like Kristen said, the whole house or whale at a time.
+And we like to call that purge process, the power purge.
 And really if you don’t eliminate things, because the reason everything is unorganized or untidy, it’s because you have too much, and nothing has a home.
-And so, if everything has a home to go to, then, it may not be perfect, or kids may not put items back in the same place, but at least it has a home and then you have a chance of staying organized or getting organized.
+And so, if everything has a home to go to, then in living and whatnot, it may not be perfect or kids may not put them back the same place, but at least it has a home and then you have a chance of staying organized or getting organized.

-Lisa: Well, stay on task and see it through.
+Lisa: Well, just stay on task and see it through.
 If you’re making a pile of donations, actually take them to be donated or have someone come and pick them up.
-If we have the pile sitting there and just adding more chaos, you start pulling things out of the pile that you didn’t want, so we don’t want to have that either.
+If we have the pile sitting there and just adding more chaos, you start pulling out of the pile when you didn’t want to have that either.
 That’s why when you call the Bees, we take it with us that day.
-So your kids can’t go through it, but you can also maintain when you organize a space, you can’t just then forget it and be done.
+So your kids can’t go through it but also maintain when you organize a space you can’t just then forget it and be done.
 It’s kind of like when you lose weight.
 You can’t just go back to your old diet, old way of eating.
 You have to maintain or that weight will creep back on.
 Same thing.
 You have to maintain your spaces, but if you get them organized then just a few minutes a week, maybe will help you maintain those spaces.

-Lisa: And of course, obviously the biggest words we try to impart upon our clients is organization is a journey.
+Lisa: Obviously the biggest words we try to impart upon our clients is organization is a journey.
 It is not a destination.
 Give yourself grace and try and make it fun.
 Have a friend come over, play some music.
 I mean it does not have to be a horrible task, but it is hard.
 It’s emotional like we talked about.
 It is hard going through your things.
-So, if you have a friend there to hold you accountable or your mom or someone that can just help you through that and help make those decisions, it will go a lot faster and a lot easier.
+So, if you have a friend there to hold you accountable or your mom or someone who can just help you through that and help make those decisions, it will go a lot faster and a lot easier.

-Brian: Yeah, I think that resonates really well, especially with people.
+Brian: I think that resonates really well, especially with people.
 My generation, so I’m Gen X, and my parents were given China at a certain age or maybe my in-laws as well.
 And it’s really that generation, and the reality is, I mean in my family, I don’t need the China.
 I don’t need those glasses.
 It’s really just clutter, and it just sits in the basement somewhere.
-And so, to your point, that may be valuable to them, but at the end of the day, your kids just don’t want that.
-They move on, and it was never important to them.
+And so, to your point about that may be valuable to them, but at the end of the day, your kids just don’t want that.
+They moved on, and that it was never important to them.
 To your point, having the conversations today make a lot of sense.

 Brian: Our listeners are all over the country.
 So obviously they may not be in the Kansas City area.
 They may listen to this podcast, I’m thinking to myself, “Hey this, maybe this makes sense, but I am in a different state.”
 Is there something they can do?
-Can they go online and find someone such as yourselves.
-What does that look like?
+Can they go online and find someone such as yourselves?

-Kristen: So, we are part of NAPO, which is the National Association of Productivity and Organizing Professionals.
-That is a nationwide organization, so people can go on there and put in their ZIP code and find organizers who are apart of NAPO, which is a nice thing because you know they follow the code of ethics that organizers should.
+Kristen: We are part of NAPO, which is the National Association of Productivity and Organizing Professionals.
+That is a nationwide organization, so people can go on there and put in their ZIP code and find organizers that are apart of NAPO, which is a nice thing because you know they follow the code of ethics that organizer should.
 And I know you’re going to get quality people.
-So that is one way that you can and also Bee Organized is growing.
+So that is one way that you can and also Bee Organized as growing.
 So, we hope to be in other markets throughout the country.

 Brian: Those are great tips.
 I love that format and your organizational structure that you provide.
-So, before we close out the show, we ask this of all of our guests, what is the worst financial decision you’ve ever made?
+Before we close out the show, we ask this of all of our guests, what is the worst financial decision you’ve ever made?

 Kristen: My husband and I fell prey to a timeshare salesperson.
 The worst financial decision we made, not that I’m bagging timeshares all together, but just for us personally in the way we travel, it was not the best idea.
 I need those salespeople on my staff.
 They’re good.
 They’re really good.

-Lisa: And my husband and I are newly married, setting up the new house, got into some kind of furniture club that we had to pay a membership fee.
+Lisa: My husband and I are newly married, setting up the new house, got into some kind of furniture club that we had to pay a membership fee.
 We did not buy one piece of furniture from them.
-There ended up being so many limitations and stuff, and we didn’t have a ton of money just starting out.
+There ended up being so many limitations and stuff, and we didn’t have a ton of money just starting out right.
 Both of us just kicked each other for a year or so.
 We all make mistakes.